The Wedding & Honeymoon Guide to Tonga© TongaPocketGuide.com

 Learn more about planning a honeymoon on the main island in The Honeymoon & Romantic Getaway Guide to Tongatapu and about staying in the capital in The Honeymoon & Romantic Getaway Guide to Nuku’alofa.

-As for the adventures you can have together on this island, they include hiking in the breathtaking ‘Eua National Park with its giant banyan trees, sinkholes and stunning island lookouts.
 During the whale season, you can swim with humpback whales where ‘Eua has the longest whale season in the country.
-Scuba diving is also on the menu where Cathedral Cave is the highlight – one of the largest sea caves in the South Pacific.
+Freediving is also on the menu where Cathedral Cave is the highlight – one of the largest sea caves in the South Pacific.

 Learn more about honeymooning on this off-the-beaten-track island in The Honeymoon & Romantic Getaway Guide to ‘Eua.

 If you’re looking for those picture-perfect islands with palm-fringed sandy beaches leading into turquoise waters, then you’ll find them in Ha’apai.
 This central island group is made up of 62 islands, most of which are uninhabited.
-With that in mind, there’s plenty of opportunities for couples to get the “private island” experience, whether it’s staying in a beach hut with an entire island all to yourselves or it’s just for the day for a private island picnic.
+With that in mind, there are plenty of opportunities for couples to get the “private island” experience, whether it’s staying in a beach hut with an entire island all to yourselves or it’s just for the day for a private island picnic.

 For more honeymoon talk on Ha’apai, take a look at The Honeymoon & Romantic Getaway Guide to Ha’apai.

 Vava’u is an island group best suited for couples with the “go big or go home” mantra, where some of the most famous snorkelling spots and dive sites in Tonga can be found here, from Swallows Cave to the Clan MacWilliam wreck dive.
-It’s the place where you can find the most whale swimming operators and fishing charters, thanks to its renowned blue marlin fishery.
+It’s also the place where you can find the most whale swimming operators and fishing charters, thanks to its renowned blue marlin fishery.
 If you’ve got the budget, you can certainly do all of what Tonga is famous for in Vava’u.

 For more ideas for planning your Vava’u honeymoon, check out The Honeymoon & Romantic Getaway Guide to Vava’u.